Chengannur: Demographics

-As of 2011 Census, Chengannur had a population of 23,466 among which 10,933 are males and 12,533 are females.
+As of 2011 Census, Chengannur had a population of 23,466 and a population density of 1,607 PD/km2.
+Of this, 10,933 are males and 12,533 are females.
 Chengannur Municipality has an area of 14.6 km2 with 6,278 families residing in it.
 The average female sex ratio was 1146 higher than the state average of 1084.
 7.2% of the population was under 6 years of age.
 Chengannur had an average literacy of 97.8% higher than the state average of 94%; male literacy was 98.3% and female literacy was 97.4%.

+Religion

+According to the 2011 census, Hindus are the majority with 62% of the population adhering to the religion.
+Christians form a significant minority, constituting 37% of the population.
+Muslims constitute 0.56% of the population.

+Chengannur town is the headquarters of Chengannur Orthodox Diocese under the Malankara Orthodox Syrian Church.
+The diocese is headquartered at Bethel Aramana, Chengannur and covers 51 parishes and 10 chapels in the Chengannur area.
+The diocesan cathedral is Saint Ignatius Orthodox Cathedral in Chengannur the spiritual center of 8,851 Malankara Orthodox families.

 Transport

 Chengannur is well-connected by road and rail.
 State Highway 1 (SH1), popularly known as the MC Road, passes through the heart of the town and connects Chengannur to state capital, Thiruvananthapuram and Angamaly in Eranakulam District.
-The Chengannur - Kottayam stretch of the MC Road is also part of the NH 220 which stretches between Kollam and Theni.
+The Chengannur - Kottayam stretch of the MC Road is also part of the NH 183 which stretches between Kollam and Theni.
 Another major road is State Highway 10 which connects Chengannur to Mavelikkara and Kozhencherry.
 Besides these two roads, there are also many arterial roads running across the length and breadth of the town.

 Road

 Kerala State Road Transport Corporation has a depot at Chengannur (station code: CGNR); it is among the 29 major depots in the state.
 The KSRTC depot at Chengannur has an inter-state bus service, which is operated to Kanyakumari.
 KSRTC runs buses to different cities and towns inside and outside the state.
 Some of the Major destinations are Thiruvananthapuram, Ernakulam, Thrissur, Kozhikode, Mangalore, Mukambika, Kanyakumari, Coimbatore, Palani, Kannur and Wayanad.
 The Municipal Private bus stand is located in front of the railway station.
 Private buses leave this stand heading to various places in the Alappuzha, Kottayam, Pathanamthitta and Kollam districts.
-In addition to these, private luxury buses are available to Major cities like, Bangalore, Chennai, Coimbatore, Mysore, Salem, Mangalore etc.
+In addition to these, private luxury buses are available to major cities like, Bangalore, Chennai, Coimbatore, Mysore, Salem, Mangalore etc.